 Last but by no means least!

 Children as young as two should be enrolled at school in an attempt to raise ‘dire’ standards of early education among large numbers of infants, according to Baroness Morgan, the Chairman of Ofsted.

 In a recent speech, the Baroness argued that many deprived children had ‘low social skills’, poor standards of reading and an inability to communicate properly, meaning they were ‘not ready to learn’ when they entered the first full year of school, and claimed that early exposure to formal education is needed to eradicate the 19-month achievement gap seen between rich and poor pupils by the age by five.
 She called for the creation of a new generation of ‘all-through’ schools that combine nurseries with primary and secondary education – enabling children to be enrolled at the age of two or three and remain up to 18.

 The comments come amid ongoing debate over the best way to prepare children for compulsory education and initiated a furious and hostile reaction from many voluntary organisations and academics in the early years sector.

 What are your views - should the Early Years offer a more formal curriculum and assessment?
-Cherry would like to hear any comments or views you may have on the current EYFS and/or the proposed changes, at firstname.lastname@example.org - or enter your comments below.
+Cherry would like to hear any comments or views you may have on the current EYFS and/or the proposed changes.
+Enter your comments below.

 From Speaking Out Winter 2013, p.22